SDA is a membership organization registered with the Brønnøysund Register Centre in Norway.

 The systemic design community gathering at RSD5.

-This website represents a resource of contributions for and from the RSD Symposium community, providing an unparalleled collection of peer-reviewed and curated work.
 Through the initiatives of the Systemic Design Association’s (SDA) board of directors, host organisations, systemic designers and researchers, the RSD archives represent a repository for hundreds of independently produced contributions within the development of the systemic design field.
-RSD symposia have been hosted in several different countries: Canada, India, Italy, Netherlands, Norway, United States, and United Kingdom.
+RSD symposia have been hosted in several different countries: Canada, India, Italy, Netherlands, Norway, the United States, and the United Kingdom.

 The collection’s genesis goes back to the first RSD, organised by Birger Sevaldson as a graduate seminar at Oslo School of Architecture and Design (AHO).
 Since then, the annual call for contributions has received a growing number of submissions representing leading research and cases in systemic design and related design and systems disciplines.
 The discourse community formalised when a small group connected AHO and OCAD University to form the Systemic Design Research Network to advance systemic design as an integrated design discipline.
 Then, in 2018, in conjunction with RSD7, the Systemic Design Association was formed and its first general assembly at Politecnico di Torino and announced at the symposium.
 Today, the SDA is a democratic, non-profit scholarly association based on academic and industry relationships and invites faculty and students worldwide to become members, participate in events, and share research.